 • Applies rules for eligibility and continued assignment to a community corrections center.

-• Provides information regarding availability of medical and social services through community and other state and local government agency sources.
+• Provides information regarding availability of medical and social services through community and other government agency sources.

 • Provides assistance in continuity of care planning to facilitate successful reentry of returning citizens.